It’s not easy to write well. Or, as Ernest Hemingway put it, “Easy writing makes hard reading.”

 If you must use jargon, define it

-If it’s necessary to use jargon, make sure you explain it to your audience.
+If it’s necessary to use jargon, make sure you explain it to the learners.

 Use strong, descriptive verbs